 Where to Go in March and April

-With spring just around the corner, there’s plenty to look forward to in Europe – check out these top destinations for a getaway this March and April.
+With spring just around the corner, there’s plenty to look forward to in Europe, especially if you’re planning a last minute escape or a surprise getaway.

 Dublin: Get yourself to Dublin for Ireland’s biggest party of the year, the St Patrick’s Festival.
 Kicking off on 16th March to the diddley-eye beat of the Festival Céilí, celebrations continue on 17th March with the festival’s highlight, the St Patrick’s Day parade.
 And the craic doesn’t end there – there are tonnes of cultural events taking place all over the city right up until 19th March.
 For insider tips on what else to see and do while you’re in the Irish capital, see A Local’s Guide to Dublin with Colin Harmon.